Fall 2018 Courses

 • Demonstrate advanced critical research and writing skills.

-• Analyze, argue, and communicate ideas in both written and oral formats.
+• Analyze, argue, and communicate ideas and critical perspectives in both written and

-• Formulate research questions and evaluate the appropriateness of using relevant theoretical and methodological approaches.
+• Formulate research questions and evaluate the appropriateness of using various

 • Accept constructive feedback and revise work accordingly.